CRESNET

 Step 1 -create a performace path for code compliance report for a building permit

-step 2 -complete a pre-drywall inspection
+step 2 -complete a pre-drywall inspection-Optional

 step 3 -complete an inspection and air test

-4. The HERS Energy Rater will update the original REM/Rate file used for Performance Path Compliance for the project rating with the inputs and findings of the inspection report.
-The REM/Rate software will generate a Canadian HERS Index Rating.
-This is a Confirmed Rating and a HERS label can be printed for the builder/homeowner.
+4. The HERS Energy Rater will update the original REM/Rate file used for Performance Path Compliance in relation to the Home Energy Rating System for the project rating, incorporating the findings from the inspection report.
+The REM/Rate software will then generate a Canadian HERS Index Rating, which is a Confirmed Rating, and a HERS label can be printed for the builder or homeowner.

-Canadian HERSH20 & WATERSENSE
+Canadian HERS H20 & WATERSENSE

-hERSH2O & WATERsENSE RATING cERTIFICATE
+hERS H2O & WATERsENSE RATING cERTIFICATE

-What is HERSH2O?
+What is HERS H2O?

 Why WaterSense?

-How is HERSH2O Rating Determined?
+How is HERS H2O Rating Determined?

-Benefits to Builders & Homowners
+Benefits to Builders & Homeowners

-• Reduce monthly water bills
+- Reduce monthly water bills

-• Improve whole-home water efficiency
+- Improve whole-home water efficiency

-• Greater environmental responsibility
+- Enhance environmental responsibility

-• Provides marketability and credibility for builders
+- Increase marketability and credibility for builders

-Promotion of HERSH2O WaterSense Rating Certificate
+Promotion of HERS H2O WaterSense Rating Certificate

 Canadian HERS Carbon Index, Coming Soon